lt-www/www-ltr/data/md/press.md

 "Without exaggeration _Black Across The Field_ is as good as anything I've heard this year...
-Growling with warm tube overdrive, stinging like Neil Young... this is a diverse, profound album...with nuances subtle and breathtaking" **_Martin Jones, Rhythms Magazine, March 2009_**
+Growling with warm tube overdrive, stinging like Neil Young... this is a diverse, profound album...with nuances subtle and breathtaking" **_Martin Jones, Rhythms Magazine_**

 "This is one of the finest female vocal albums released by an Australian in the last few years.
 The whole album - from her band, to production, to the songs -is first rate [and] will hopefully see her find the larger audience she deserves.
-Make the effort to seek this fine album out." **_Readings Monthly, May 2009_**
+Make the effort to seek this fine album out." **_Readings Monthly_**

 "This gentle chanteuse has delivered quiet perfection.
 There is such an intensity of feeling here...
 In mood and approach the closest comparison I can make is with Emmylou Harris' _Wrecking Ball_ -  moody folk, country noir... a collection of stories that speaks small but resonates much bigger.
-Thorne marks out her space with some fabulous sensuality." **_Bernard Zuel, Sydney Morning Herald.
-Album of Week 21st March 2009_**
+Thorne marks out her space with some fabulous sensuality." **_Bernard Zuel, Sydney Morning Herald, Album of the Week_**

 "Thorne's songs are exquisite miniatures of distilled emotion, her melodies and harmonies are sublime, and the way she pits grinding guitars against that ethereal, sensual voice is like watching a thunderstorm in the distance.
-By turns dark and tender, _Black Across The Field_ is a beautiful album." **_David Curry, The Canberra Times, April 2009_**
+By turns dark and tender, _Black Across The Field_ is a beautiful album." **_David Curry, The Canberra Times_**

 "This is music that can be tender and taut, full of the subtle nuances of real life as opposed to the black-and-white world of simple pop.
 There's tough guitar and autumnal shades, haunting slow-mo rock, Neil Young-esque guitar lines...And right up front is a voice with a quality that keeps drawing the listener in." **_Noel Mengel, Courier Mail.
 Album of the Week 19th March 2009_**

 "Thorne cuts her own niche from the acoustic masses by specialising in gently percolating nocturnes that could be penned by PJ Harvey after waking in a Tasmanian poppy field.
-A bright star rising, and one worth all the attention she receives." **_Andy Hazel, Inpress, March 2009_**
+A bright star rising, and one worth all the attention she receives." **_Andy Hazel, Inpress_**

 "The production of the voice is a giant close-up of delicate emotional expression; every murmur, tongue flick and gentle pulse is significant.
 Thorne also has a gift for melody and, for the complete trifecta, writes thoughtful, intelligent lyrics that, as with Joni Mitchell, leave you pondering shades of meaning.
-Thorne's electric guitars paint gorgeous swaths in the stereo field... this is an album that deserves to be widely heard." **_Ian Cuthbertson, \*\*\*\*, The Australian, April 2009 _**
+Thorne's electric guitars paint gorgeous swaths in the stereo field... this is an album that deserves to be widely heard." **_Ian Cuthbertson, \*\*\*\*, The Australian_**

-"A spellbinding dark-folk storybook" **_Sarah Howells, Root N All, JMAG, March 2009_**
+"A spellbinding dark-folk storybook" **_Sarah Howells, Root N All, JMAG_**

-"With the slow burn rock of Sun Kil Moon and the depth of voice of Joni Mitchell, Thorne is insidious in her ability to borrow down into your psyche, drawing you closer...she knows exactly what is required and when." **_Chris Peken, Alternative Media Group, March 2009_**
+"With the slow burn rock of Sun Kil Moon and the depth of voice of Joni Mitchell, Thorne is insidious in her ability to borrow down into your psyche, drawing you closer...she knows exactly what is required and when." **_Chris Peken, Alternative Media Group_**

 "the Australian PJ Harvey... possessing the punch of Cat Power, the country-rock hybrid of Emmylou Harris, and the wise words of Joni Mitchell"
-**_Kathleen Noonan, The Courier Mail, June 2009_**
+**_Kathleen Noonan, The Courier Mail_**

 "_Black Across The Field_ is easily one of the best Australian releases this year.
-A sweet mix of beauty and power..." **_Northern Territory News, August 2009_**
+A sweet mix of beauty and power..." **_Northern Territory News_**

 "The opening track of _Black Across The Field_, As You Find It, is undoubtedly one of the loveliest songs you'll hear all year.
 With its brushed drums, cautious electric guitars and mellow piano playing, it's simply beautiful as Thorne's honey-like voice drifts over the top.
-Thorne is definitely a major talent in Australia's burgeoning folk singer-songwriter scene." **_Patrick Lang, db magazine, April 2009_**
+Thorne is definitely a major talent in Australia's burgeoning folk singer-songwriter scene." **_Patrick Lang, db magazine_**

 "Dances between alt-folk blues and a PJ Harvey-style drone with production moving into Howling Bells territory at times...This album deserves multiple spins" **_Rave Magazine_**